- Jessica Stein Diamond, president

 Stephanie is a graduate of Grinnell College where she majored in sociology.
 After managing a fundraising office for a few years in the non-profit sector for an environmental organization (knocking on doors to collect money!), she earned her masters of business administration at the Kellogg School of Management at Northwestern University.
 Following graduation, she spent three years in marketing at Hewlett-Packard before choosing to become a stay at home mom, for a short stint, with her three children, Josh, Ben and Josie.
 In 2003, Stephanie and her husband, Adam Kaplan, became co-directors of Camp Nebagamon.

-Bill was a CN camper from 1966-69, a staff member in 1971 and 1973-74 and a frequent family camper beginning about 1994 through 2013 (so far).
-Bill is the director of media relations for Invesco, the Atlanta-based asset manager.
-He previously worked in a similar capacity at Coca-Cola after toiling as a journalist at The Washington Post, CNN and ABC News.
+Bill was a CN camper from 1966-69, a staff member in 1971 and 1973-74 and a frequent family camper beginning about 1994.
+He returned as a staff specialist in 2016 after retiring as the director of media relations for Invesco.
+He previously worked in a similar capacity at Coca-Cola after toiling as a journalist for 17 years at The Washington Post, CNN and ABC News.
 He is married to Jaye and is the father of two adult daughters, Jaime and Jennifer.
-Jaime was on the CN staff from 2006 to 2009.
-Bill currently serves on the board of Georgia Community Support & Solutions, a non-profit that provides services to people and their families with needs related to disabilities, substance abuse, mental health and aging.
-He previously served on the board of Literacy Action, an Atlanta-based non-profit serving illiterate adults, and was on the Communications Committee of the Juvenile Diabetes Research Foundation for ten years.
+Jaime has been on the CN staff for parts of eight summers.
+Living in Atlanta in the off season, he served on the board of Georgia Community Support & Solutions, a non-profit that provides services to people and their families with needs related to disabilities, substance abuse, mental health and aging, and Literacy Action, an Atlanta-based non-profit serving illiterate adults.
+He was also on the Communications Committee of the Juvenile Diabetes Research Foundation for ten years.

 Bud was a camper at Nebagamon from 1952 to 1956 (on the Nebagamon Western Trip in 1956).
 He was a counselor and head of air riflery from 1957 to 1961.
 Bud was the director of Family Camp for two years in the early 1970s and has been to Family Camp for more than 30 years.
 Bud was in the insurance business for 40 years, retiring in 2002.
 Nebagamon was the first camp he insured – from about 1964-2002.
 At one time he insured about 17 camps.
 He is married to Hazel and they are the parents of three adult children and six grandchildren.
 Bud is presently on the board of Camp of Dreams, which provides Saturday morning programs during the school year and a three-week camp experience in the summer for inner city underserved children in the Lawndale area of Chicago.